 On Oscar night, the brightest stars in Hollywood competed for the most coveted prize in cinema.
 And across the nation, industry experts and amateurs alike waged a related battle, to see who could predict the winners.
 This year, a new contender emerged among traditional outlets like Variety, Rolling Stone, and FiveThirtyEight.
 A new form of A.I. called a Swarm Intelligence gathered to predict the top 17 categories at the Oscars.

 So, how did the Swarm AI do?
 In short, remarkably well.
-The fans using UNU correctly predicted the outcome of 13 of the 17 categories.
+The 50 average movie fans, when working together using UNU, correctly predicted the outcome of 13 of the 17 award categories.

 That means a group of regular movie fans achieved 76% accuracy in picking winners by forming a swarm.
 So, if you wanted to know who was going to win Best Actor, Best Director, or even Best Costume Design or Best Foreign Film, all you had to do was ask UNU.
 (To see a complete list of UNU’s oscar picks, you can check out Newsweek, which published the UNU predictions last week).

 How does that compare to the industry experts?
 Again, remarkably well.

 - FiveThirtyEight picked only the 6 major categories, with 66.7% accuracy.